+44 2081 444 580

 The Costiera Amalfitana is an enchanting stretch of coastline along the northern Salerno Gulf in the Tyrrhenian Sea.
 Known as one of Italy’s top sailing destinations, the Amalfi Coast attracts thousands of visitors each year, drawn to its historic charm, dramatic cliffs, and world-famous cuisine.
 Whether you're looking for a romantic getaway or an adventure-packed sailing holiday in Italy, this region promises an unforgettable journey.

 The Amalfi Coast is a sought-after destination for sailing enthusiasts, thanks to its ideal climate and breathtaking coastal scenery.
 Located in the Province of Salerno in southern Italy, it enjoys a classic Mediterranean climate with warm summers and mild winters.
-With temperatures averaging 25-30°C and steady winds from the south at 5-20 knots, it provides excellent conditions for both experienced sailors and beginners.
+With temperatures averaging 25-30°C and steady winds from the south at 5-20 knots, it provides excellent conditions for both experienced sailors and first-time sailors.

 Beyond its sailing appeal, the Amalfi Coast’s dramatic landscapes make it one of the most picturesque destinations in Italy.
 Many of its towns are perched along rugged cliffs, offering unmatched panoramic views.
 Sailing from town to town allows you to take in the region’s stunning scenery from the best vantage point—the open sea.